Skip to content

 Update Variables

-Updates variables in a running workflow.
-Useful for controlling inputs in a long-running workflow.
+The update_workflow_variables action updates variables in a running workflow.
+This is useful for controlling inputs in a long-running workflow.

 Example Payload